-According to the U.S. Drug Enforcement Administration, hydrocodone is the most frequently prescribed opioid painkiller in the U.S.1 Even when used as directed, people who use hydrocodone are at risk of addiction and unintentional overdose.2
+According to the U.S. Drug Enforcement Administration, hydrocodone is the most frequently prescribed opioid painkiller in the U.S.1 Even when used as directed, hydrocodone addiction and unintentional overdose are a risk.2

 What Is Hydrocodone?